On this page: Common feelings | Accepting your feelings | Feeling down or depressed | Key points

-- Consider complementary therapies, such as massage, yoga, meditation, acupuncture or reflexology.
+- Consider complementary therapies, such as massage, yoga, meditation or reflexology (hand and foot massage).

-- Keep a record of positives about each day.
+- Keep a record of positive things that happen each day.

-- It’s normal to have many different feelings after treatment ends.
+- It's common to have many different feelings after treatment ends.

 - Some of your feelings may be similar to those you experienced when you were first diagnosed with cancer.

-- Common feelings include relief, isolation, fear of the cancer coming back, uncertainty about the future, frustration with family and friends, anxiety about checkups, worry about side effects, concern about returning to work, lack of confidence, and anger.
+- Common feelings include relief, isolation, fear of the cancer coming back, uncertainty about the future, frustration with family and friends, anxiety about checkups, worry about side effects, concern about financial pressures or returning to work, lack of confidence, and anger.

 - Acknowledging and talking about how you're feeling may help you manage your emotions.

-- It’s common to have some worries or periods of sadness for months or years after treatment.
+- It's common to have some worries and periods of sadness for months or years after treatment.

-- Feeling low or depressed after treatment finishes is common.
-Talk to your GP, a counsellor, psychologist or psychiatrist if you are feeling down.
+- Feeling low after treatment finishes is common.
+Talk to your GP, a counsellor, psychologist or psychiatrist if you are feeling down or depressed.

 Reviewed by: A/Prof Jane Turner, Department of Psychiatry, University of Queensland; Polly Baldwin, Cancer Council Nurse, Cancer Council South Australia; Ben Bravery, Cancer Survivor, NSW; Helen Breen, Oncology Social Worker, Shoalhaven Cancer Services, NSW; A/Prof Michael Jefford, Consultant Medical Oncologist, Peter MacCallum Cancer Centre and Clinical Director, Australian Cancer Survivorship Centre; David Larkin, Clinical Cancer Research Nurse, Canberra Region Cancer Centre; Miranda Park, Clinical Nurse Specialist, Cancer Information and Support Service, Cancer Council Victoria; Merran Williams, Nurse, Bloomhill Integrated Cancer Care, QLD; Iwa Yeung, Physiotherapist, Princess Alexandra Hospital, QLD; Danny Youlden, Biostatistician, Viertel Cancer Research Centre, Cancer Council Queensland.